Pavan-1997/K8s_Ingress/README.md

 In Kubernetes, an Ingress is an object that allows access to Kubernetes services from outside the Kubernetes cluster.
 You can configure access by creating a collection of rules that define which inbound connections reach which services.

+A Kubernetes Ingress is a robust way to expose Kubernetes services outside the cluster.
+It lets you consolidate your routing rules to a single resource, and gives a powerful options for configuring these rules, by allowing an API Gateway style of traffic routing.

 An Ingress can be configured to give Services externally-reachable URLs, load balance traffic, terminate SSL/TLS, and offer name-based virtual hosting.
 Ingress lets you configure an HTTP load balancer for applications running on Kubernetes, represented by one or more Kubernetes internal Services.

 An Ingress controller is responsible for fulfilling the Ingress, usually with a load balancer, though it may also configure your edge router or additional frontends to help handle the traffic.